JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 The [free lunch][] from Moore's Law is still over.
 Well, we here in the Julia developer community have something of a reputation for caring about performance.
-We have already built a lot of functionality for multi-process, distributed programming and GPUs, but we've known for years that we would also need a good story for fast, composable multi-threading.
+In pursuit of it, we have already built a lot of functionality for multi-process, distributed programming and GPUs, but we've known for years that we would also need a good story for composable multi-threading.
 Today we are happy to announce a major new chapter in that story.
 We are releasing a preview of an entirely new threading interface for Julia programs: general task parallelism, inspired by parallel programming systems like [Cilk][], [Intel Threading Building Blocks][] (TBB) and [Go][].
-Task parallelism is now available on the master branch, and a beta version will be included as part of the upcoming Julia version 1.3.
+Task parallelism is now available in the v1.3.0-alpha release, an early preview of Julia version 1.3.0 likely to be released in a couple months.

 In this paradigm, any piece of a program can be marked for execution in parallel, and a "task" will be started to run that code automatically on an available thread.